-2The PCV valve is a critical emission component.
-It is one of the items listed in the Scheduled Maintenance Guide and is essential to the life and performance of your vehicle and to its emissions system.
+1The PCV valve is a critical emission component.
+It is one of the items listed in scheduled maintenance information and is essential to the life and performance of your vehicle and to its emissions system.

-For PCV valve replacement, see your dealer or a qualified service technician.
-Refer to the Scheduled Maintenance Guide for the appropriate intervals for changing the PCV valve.
+For PCV valve replacement, see your authorized dealer.
+Refer to scheduled maintenance information for the appropriate intervals for changing the PCV valve.